pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F410xx-Nucleo/Examples/GPIO/GPIO_IOToggle/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to configure and use GPIOs through the HAL API.
+How to configure and use GPIOs through the HAL API.

 On STM32F4xx-Nucleo, PA05 GPIO pin is linked to LED2 - Green.
 Main function configures GPIO in output pushpull mode, then in while loop, HAL